PwC Privacy Policy

 Access to information

-We will provide access to personal information upon request by an individual, except in the limited circumstances in which it is permitted for us to withhold this information (for instance, where granting access would infringe another person's privacy).
+We will provide access to personal information upon request by an individual, except in the limited circumstances in which we may withhold personal information (for instance, where granting access would infringe another person's privacy).

-When you make a request to access personal information, we will require you to provide some form of identification (such as a driver's licence or passport) so we can verify that you are the person to whom the information relates.
-In some cases we may also request an administrative fee to cover the cost of access.
+When you make a request to access personal information, we may require you to provide some form of identification (such as a driver's licence or passport) so we can verify that you are the person to whom the information relates.
+In some cases, we may also request an administrative fee to cover the cost of access.

-If at any time you want to know what personal information we hold about you, you may contact us by writing to: The National Privacy Office, PwC, GPO Box 1331, Melbourne VIC 3001, submitting a request or emailing us at au_privacy_officer_mbx@pwc.com.
+If at any time you want to know what personal information we hold about you, you may contact us by writing to: The Privacy Office, PwC, GPO Box 2650, Sydney NSW 2001, submitting a request or emailing us at au_privacy_officer_mbx@au.pwc.com.

 back to top